 The case demonstrates the seriousness with which Cafcass and the courts view parental alienation, and, where it is necessary to protect the welfare of a child and prevent serious harm, a court may order that a child lives with the other parent.

 If you have been affected by parental alienation and are in need of legal advice, our specialist family lawyers and children lawyers can help.
-If you have any questions please contact Kaya Suleyman, Assistant Executive in our Family team.
-Kaya is contactable by email at [email protected] or telephone on 01737 854 588.
+If you have any questions please contact our family law team.